Working Playing Cards to Get What You Want

 Having a strong concept of how to work cards into your ritual work is key to its efficacy.

-I like to sketch out my work on paper before executing so I have an understanding of how many hours or days it will take, what moon sign/phase I will start and finish within, and what planetary hour/day of the week will be ideal for my work.
+I like to sketch out my work on paper before executing so I have an understanding of how many hours or days it will take.

-Figuring out all the things I need is part of this process.
+Figuring out all the things I need and getting the preparation in place is an essential part of working cards.

 Hey, I’m Cyrée